input-output-hk/cardano-ops/README.md

 cardano-cli shelley query utxo --testnet-magic 42 --shelley-mode
 ```

-TODO: find where to get the payment address?

 Querying the UTxO for a specific address.
 First you need the verification key
 to obtain the address: